DREMnet: An Interpretable Denoising Framework for Semi-Airborne Transient Electromagnetic Signal: Experiments

 To evaluate the effectiveness of our method, we conducted tests on the test set, and the results are presented in Fig. \ref{6}.
 As shown, our method closely aligns with the theoretical clean data.
 In contrast, TEMDnet, based on convolution, and TEMSGnet, which uses a generative model, exhibit the largest deviation from the theoretical data due to their limited temporal awareness.
 Although TEM1Dformer, a transformer-based model, demonstrates improved temporal perception, its performance is slightly inferior to that of our proposed method.

-To quantitatively evaluate the performance of the four methods, we calculated three evaluation metrics, as shown in Table~\ref{tab:1}.
+To quantitatively evaluate the performance of the five methods, we calculated the average of three evaluation metrics, as shown in Table~\ref{tab:1}.
 The results indicate that our method's denoising outcome is the closest to the theoretical signal, achieving the highest SNR.
 In contrast, the CNN-based method performed the worst, likely due to the inherent modeling limitations of convolutional networks.

 To evaluate the stability of the proposed method, we conducted a statistical analysis on the entire test set, as shown in Fig. \ref{7}.
 Fig. \ref{7} (a) presents the MSE histogram, where the results of DREMnet are concentrated around \( 1 \times 10^{-5} \), indicating smaller values compared to other methods.
 This suggests that DREMnet offers superior denoising performance with stable results.
 Fig. \ref{7} (b) displays the SNR histogram, where DREMnet's results are concentrated around 45, achieving a higher SNR than the other methods.